-Wix is a cloud-based platform for creating websites that has more than 154 million users, and as such, is one of the most popular site-building solutions on the market.
-We've already shown in our site builder review that the company's popularity is fully deserved, thanks not least to its intuitive ease of use, wide selection of features, and excellent app market, all of which propelled the Israeli provider to first place.
+Wix is a cloud-based site-building platform with more than 154 million users, making it one of the most popular solutions on the market.
+We've already shown in our site builder review that the company's popularity is fully deserved, thanks to its ease of use, wide selection of features, and excellent app market.

-The company also offers an ecommerce platform, Wix Stores.
-In this review, we'll let you know if it's as good as the company's site builder, or not.
+The Israeli provider also offers an ecommerce platform, Wix Stores.
+Below, we'll let you know if it's as good as its site builder.